Soikr/darwindots/README.md

   - You can do this with `nix fmt`

 Credits to [breuerfelix's dotfiles](https://github.com/breuerfelix/dotfiles) for providing a base to learn nix and nix-darwin.
+Credits to [bfpimentel's dotfiles](https://github.com/bfpimentel/nixos) for their sketchybar/aerospace integration setup.
+(Learn off of this guy not me)